How 10, 20, and 50 Payline Slots work

 Does it matter how much you bet on a slot machine?

-The more you bet, the bigger your win will be, but you’ll also run through your balance more quickly if you lose.
-The right amount to bet depends on how big a balance you have and whether you’re looking to play for a while or just want the excitement for big reward.
+The more you bet, the easier your balance shrinks if you lose.
+The right amount to bet depends on how big a balance you have and whether you’re looking to play for a while or just want the entertaining for a big reward.

 How can you tell if a slot machine is hot?